-Did you know approximately 70% of US households have pets, and 88 percent consider them part of their family?
+Did you know approximately 70% of US households have pets, and 88% consider them part of their family?
 Let’s discuss some other statistics too.
-Undoubtedly, the Americans were already passionate about keeping pets, i.e., dogs and cats.
-But now, this trend has witnessed a surge after the ongoing pandemic.
+Undoubtedly, Americans were already passionate about keeping pets, i.e., dogs and cats.
+But now, this trend has witnessed a surge after the pandemic.

 Moreover, it's also a fact that they need us as much as we need them.
-Undoubtedly, pets play an important role in keeping our overall wellbeing, but what about their health.
-If you own a pet, just think for a while.
+Pets are important for our overall well-being, but what about their health?
+If you own a pet, think for a while.
 Do you pay appropriate attention to your pets?
 Do you have basic knowledge about the possibilities of the diseases that your dog or cat might suffer?
 If not, then it's not too late.
 You should start paying attention to your dogs’ health from today.
 If so, then you are at the right place.
 Our series of articles include the various surgical procedures related to the health of cats and dogs.

 Common Ear Diseases

-External and middle ear diseases are very common in cats and dogs.
+External and middle ear diseases are widespread in pets.
 It has been estimated that chronic otitis externa alone is the reason for almost 10% of admissions to small animal hospitals.
 Unfortunately, the statistics are worsening day by day.
-The careless behavior towards the pets could be one of the reasons behind the ear complication in the dogs or cats.
-Because pet parents (humans) don’t pay attention, ear diseases might go unnoticed most of the time.
-Which eventually results in the development of several complications such as; irreversible structural changes.
+The careless behavior toward pets could be one of the reasons behind the ear complication.
+Because pet parents (humans) don’t pay attention, ear diseases often go unnoticed.
+Which eventually results in the development of several complications, such as; irreversible structural changes.
 Which can only be cured with aggressive surgeries.

-- Neoplastic or severe conditions affect the horizontal and vertical portions of the ear canal or the presence of the tympanic bullae.
+- Neoplastic or severe conditions affect the ear canal's horizontal and vertical portions or the tympanic bullae's presence.